Learn how Cassandra Choi found a role where she could build her own client base, while growing her career as part of a global investment bank.

 At Morgan Stanley, she found the ideal solution: an Analyst position with the equities trading desk based in Hong Kong.
 “The beauty of the role was that I had the freedom to build my own client base as a trader, yet be part of an international investment bank,” Choi says.

-Eight years later and now a Vice President in Sales & Trading, Choi reflects on her decision and what it’s meant for her career and personal growth.
+Now an Executive Director in Sales & Trading, Choi reflects on her decision and what it’s meant for her career and personal growth.
 “As a woman in what is predominantly a male business, I’ve really made the role my own by establishing personal methods of effectiveness and resiliency, while enjoying the entrepreneurial aspect which makes my position so personally fulfilling,” she says.

 Choi’s exposure to entrepreneurship started early.
 She grew up watching her father hard at work.
 She would visit him at his office and observe how he ran his team, while establishing and nurturing client relationships.
 “What made the biggest impression on me was how my father knew that client relationships were the foundation of his business, and, when working with his customers, he could always turn obstacles into opportunities,” she says.